 - Smoking or using tobacco products of any kind

 Summing it up

 You can control many of these risk factors by changing your lifestyle.
-If you have obesity, your doctor can help you begin a weight-loss program.
-A starting goal of losing 5 to 10% of your current weight will reduce your risk of developing obesity-related diseases.
+If you have obesity, your provider can help you begin a weight-loss program.
+A starting goal of losing 5% to 10% of your current weight will significantly reduce your risk of developing obesity-related diseases.

 Centers for Disease Control and Prevention website.
 Overweight and obesity. www.cdc.gov/obesity/index.html.
 Updated September 27, 2022.
 Accessed July 30, 2023.